 Some other examples that come to mind are Eucalyptus (Eucalyptus radiata), for its insect repellant, mucolytic, and stimulant properties, and Helichrysum aka Immortelle (Helichrysum italicum), for its anti-inflammatory, analgesic, and wound healing potential.

 So while an oil may be chosen for a specific purpose, it may also be helpful for something else at the same time.
 Additionally, it may be helpful for something entirely different, at a later date, for someone else.
 It is even possible that if certain conditions change, it may no longer be appropriate for someone that has used it before.

 It also needs to be understood that while aromatherapy can be a wonderful complement to professional medical care if used correctly, it is not to be used in the place of it.
 A medical professional should be seen for a proper diagnosis and then it can be determined if aromatherapy can be beneficial.
 In addition to that, a properly trained aromatherapy professional may need to be consulted depending on the circumstances.

 Myths and misinformation are abundant when it comes to aromatherapy.
 Just like there are a lot of fake or adulterated essential oils available on the market, there is a multitude of bad information out there about how to use them as well.
 The most important things to remember when it comes to aromatherapy is to always research oils for their uses and safety guidelines before purchasing and using them, and always get your information from trained aromatherapy professionals.

 Depending on one’s level of education, there are three main ways in which aromatic materials are used in aromatherapy.
-These are: environmentally, externally (topically), and internally.
+These are: environmentally (by inhalation), externally (topically), and internally.